spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 ####################################################

-## important select the kernel arch to boot and it is important for compiling
+## set arch to boot and it is important for compiling

     nano /boot/firmware/config.txt